dmbarbour/glas/docs/GlasNamespaces.md

 ### Lists?
 Other Layers.

 We can model lists as namespace components that define 'head' and 'tail', where 'tail' is either empty or another list.
 Access to to the third element in the list would be `.tail.tail.head`.
-An underlying data representation can feasibly compress long bitstring paths such as `(.tail)^N`.
+An underlying data representation could feasibly compress long bitstring paths such as `(.tail)^N`.
+But this is very awkward and undermines most benefits of namespaces (e.g. cannot override an unstable location).

-That said, modeling lists in at the namespace layer seems awkward.
-We cannot locally reason about list size for purpose of indexing or overriding individual elements.
-In most use cases, it seems better to represent the list in the definition layer, then use overrides to incrementally extend or rewrite the list.
+Instead, where we want lists of definitions, it might be better to rely on the ability to construct a list via repeated overrides of a definition, each referencing the prior definition.
+Alternatively, we could construct an ambiguous definition then reflect on the final List of Def with a little support from the abstract assembly.